YongCi999/YongCi999/README.md

       </td>
     </tr>
     <tr>
       <td valign="text-top">Runaway is a 3D endless runner set on a collapsing bridge during a flood apocalypse.
-Dodge debris, outrun the rising waters, and see how far you can get.</td> <!--desc-->
+Dodge debris, collect coins, outrun the rising waters, get those high scores, and see how far you can get.</td> <!--desc-->
       <td valign="text-top">Outbreak is a 2D tower defense game where you build and upgrade defenses to stop enemies from breaching your base.
-Strategize, place turrets, and hold the line against relentless waves.</td> <!--desc-->
+Strategize on turrets placement, buy upgrades, unlock new turrets, and hold the line against relentless enemy waves.</td> <!--desc-->
     </tr>
   </tbody>
 </table>